 BioCardia to Host Q1 2023 Financial Results and Corporate Update Conference Call on May 10, 2023

-SUNNYVALE, Calif., May 03, 2023 (GLOBE NEWSWIRE) -- BioCardia®, Inc. BCDA, a developer of cellular and cell-derived therapeutics for the treatment of cardiovascular and pulmonary diseases, today announced it will report its financial results for the three months ended March 31, 2023 and provide a corporate update by conference call on Wednesday, May 10, 2023 at 4:30 PM ET.
-Following management's formal remarks, there will be a question-and-answer session.
+/EIN News/ -- SUNNYVALE, Calif., May 03, 2023 (GLOBE NEWSWIRE) -- BioCardia®, Inc. [NASDAQ:BCDA], a developer of cellular and cell-derived therapeutics for the treatment of cardiovascular and pulmonary diseases, today announced it will report its financial results for the three months ended March 31, 2023 and provide a corporate update by conference call on Wednesday, May 10, 2023 at 4:30 PM ET.
+Following management’s formal remarks, there will be a question-and-answer session.

 Participants can register for the conference by navigating to https://dpregister.com/sreg/10178872/f96d986c90.
 Please note that registered participants will receive their dial-in number upon registration.
 For those who have not registered, to listen to the call by phone, interested parties within the U.S. should call 1-833-316-0559 and international callers should call 1-412-317-5730.
 All callers should dial in approximately 10 minutes prior to the scheduled start time and ask to be joined into the BioCardia call.
 The conference call will also be available through a live webcast, which can be accessed through the following link: https://event.choruscall.com/mediaframe/webcast.html?webcastid=qLPC1TiA.